SubramanyaGurumurthy/RNM_Summer_2021/README.md

 	2. launch folder: this folder contains the launch files, which launches the node and completes relevant operation.
 	3. srv folder: this folder usually contains the relevant type of service which is required for the corresponding nodes operations.

-	For more details about the folder structures of ROS please refer to this link: http://wiki.ros.org/Packages
+	For more details about the folder structures of ROS please refer to this [link](http://wiki.ros.org/Packages)

 	Kinematics:
 		The packages related to kinematics can be found at "/Submission/catkin_ws/src/franka_ros-simulation/" folder with suffix "z_" i.e.,